-REPP’s investment follows a pioneering effort to secure Lesotho’s inaugural mini-grid concession by Sotho Minigrid Portfolio, which is a special purpose vehicle owned by OnePower Lesotho (Pty) Ltd.
+Construction of the 50kW (AC) solar mini-grid was made possible thanks to an LSL7m (Lesotho loti) loan from REPP in October 2018.
+This followed a pioneering effort to secure Lesotho’s inaugural mini-grid concession by Sotho Minigrid Portfolio SPV (Pty) Ltd, a special purpose vehicle (SPV) owned by OnePower Lesotho (Pty) Ltd.

-The funds will be made available in local currency, which is a notable first for REPP and would provide the developer with welcomed protection against fluctuating exchange rates.
+The funds were made available in local currency, which was a notable first for REPP and provided the developer with greater resilience against fluctuating exchange rates.

 The pilot mini-grid and those of the planned larger portfolio are solar PV hybrids with battery storage and limited LPG backup generation.
-The hybrid nature of the design is to ensure 24-hour, year-round electricity supply, even during Lesotho’s harsh winters.
+The hybrid nature of the design is to ensure 24-hour, year-round electricity supply, including Lesotho’s harsh winters.

-When fully operational, the mini-grids will provide low-cost, consistent, and very often first-time electricity access for up to an estimated 5,000 households, as well as small enterprises, schools, and health clinics.
-Approximately 185 part-time jobs are expected to be created during the project’s construction phase and a further 15 full-time jobs during operation.
+When fully operational, the mini-grids will provide low-cost, consistent, and usually first-time electricity access for up to an estimated 8,000 households, as well as small enterprises, schools, and seven health clinics.
+To date, 18 construction jobs have been created through the project, with approximately 185 part-time jobs expected to be created during the full project’s construction phase and a further 15 full-time jobs during operation.

-Completion of the mini-grids will demonstrate the technical and commercial viability of the project at scale, and will help to develop a viable business model that can be replicated in other rural, off-grid villages.
-In the process, the project will secure local funding, assist in building local capacity, develop local skills and contribute to socio-economic development.
+Completion of the mini-grids will demonstrate the technical and commercial viability of the project at scale and will help to develop a viable business model that can be replicated in other rural, off-grid villages.
+In the process, the project will assist in building local capacity, develop local skills and contribute to socio-economic development.